List of Premier League clubs: Table

 All statistics here refer to time in the Premier League only, with the exception of 'Most Recent Finish' (which refers to all levels of play) and 'Last Promotion' (which refers to the club's last promotion from the second tier of English football).
 For the 'Top Scorer' column, those in bold still play in the Premier League for the club shown.
-Premier League teams playing in the 2022–23 season are indicated in bold, while founding members of the Premier League are shown in italics.
+Premier League teams playing in the current season or confirmed for the next season are indicated in bold, while founding members of the Premier League are shown in italics.
 A 'spell' refers to a number of consecutive seasons within the league, uninterrupted by relegation.
 If the longest spell is the current spell, this is shown in bold, and if the highest finish is that of the most recent season, then this is also shown in bold.
-A highest finish shown in italics was achieved during a club's Premier League seasons.

 The 2006–07 season marked the first occasion former Premier League members were in all three divisions of the Football League following the relegation of Swindon Town to League Two.
 Since then, other former Premier League clubs relegated to League Two have included Bradford City, Portsmouth, Blackpool, Coventry City, Oldham Athletic and Bolton Wanderers.
 Oldham became the first former Premier League club to be relegated to the National League during the 2022–23 season.

 Norwich City have had the most separate spells in the Premier League, with six, which have lasted from one to three seasons in length.

 Three clubs – Luton Town, Notts County and West Ham United – were in the top flight in 1991–92, and so took part in the original negotiations in 1991 that led to the formation of the Premier League, resigning their membership of The Football League along with the other 19 clubs in the top flight.
 However, the clubs were relegated that season and were thereby not founding Premier League members.
-Luton Town and Notts County have not returned to the top flight since, with both clubs even dropping to the National League in 2009 and 2019, respectively.
-West Ham, in contrast, won promotion to the Premier League the following season.
+West Ham won promotion to the Premier League the following season.
+Notts County has not returned to the top flight since, even dropping to the National League in 2019.
+Luton Town also dropped to the National League in 2009, but managed to return to the Football League in 2014 and won promotion to the Premier League in 2023 after play-offs.